LawrenceELee/HowToUseExternalJarsAndPackages/README.md

 ```
 How to compile your .java using an external jar:

+* Assume /home/user/code/java/ExternalJar (cygwin path ) is the "root"
+  directory of this project.

+* Also assumes you have .jar file 'junit-4.10.jar' located in
+  'C:\cygwin\home\user\bin\junit4.10\' directory

 (This assumes the .java file has 'package com.my.somepkg' at the top.)

-* Assume /home/user/code/java/ExternalJar is the "root" directory of
-  this project.

-* Aalso assumes you have file junit-4.10.jar located in
-  C:\cygwin\home\user\bin\junit4.10\ directory

 1) Go to "root" directory of your project.